Phonon-assisted relaxation and decoherence of singlet-triplet qubits in Si/SiGe quantum dots: Model

 \subsection{Bloch-Redfield theory}

-To calculate the relaxation time $T_1$ and decoherence time $T_2$ we use the Bloch-Redfield theory,\cite{golovach:prl04, borhani:prb06} which describes the dynamics of the qubit interacting with the bath of phonons.
+To calculate the relaxation time $T_1$ and decoherence time $T_2$ we use the Bloch-Redfield theory \cite{golovach:prl04, slichter:book, borhani:prb06}, which describes the dynamics of the qubit interacting with the bath of phonons.
+The Bloch-Redfield formalism makes use of a Markov approximation, which is very well justified for our system because the qubit lifetimes $T_1$ and $T_2$ are several orders of magnitude longer than the correlation time~$\tau_c$.
+The latter can be estimated by considering the maximal duration which a phonon needs to travel through the DQD \cite{golovach:prl04}.
+With the parameters used in the present work, this estimate yields $\tau_c \lsim (L + 2 l_c)/v_{t} \approx 0.04 \mbox{ ns}$.

 In the following we will consider $S$-$T_-$ and $S$-$T_0$ qubits.
 To decouple the qubit subspace from the other states, we first apply a unitary transformation to $\tilde{H}$ that diagonalizes $\tilde{H}-H_{el-ph}^{(1)}-H_{el-ph}^{(2)}$, where $(1)$ and $(2)$ label the first and second electron, respectively.
 The transformation matrix for this first step is found numerically.
-Depending on the qubit under study ($S$-$T_0$ or $S$-$T_-$), we then we perform a Schrieffer-Wolff transformation up to the third order to take into account both one-phonon and two-phonon processes.
-The Schrieffer-Wolff transformation is valid when the matrix elements resulting from electron-phonon coupling are much smaller than the energy difference between the qubit subspace and other states.
+Depending on the qubit under study ($S$-$T_0$ or $S$-$T_-$), we then perform a Schrieffer-Wolff transformation up to the third order to take into account both one-phonon and two-phonon processes.
+The Schrieffer-Wolff transformation corresponds to quasi-degenerate perturbation theory \cite{winkler:book}.
+It is valid when the matrix elements resulting from electron-phonon coupling are much smaller than the energy difference between the qubit subspace and other states.
 After the Schrieffer-Wolff transformation, the qubit subspace is well separated from other states, which allows us to study the dynamics in terms of an effective Hamiltonian of the form $H_q + H_{q-ph}(\tau) + H_{ph}$, where $H_q$ is a 2$\times$2 part that contains information about the qubit without phonons and $H_{q-ph}(\tau)$ is the interaction between qubit and phonons at time $\tau$ in the interaction representation.